 -Daily meals and drinks/snacks

 In terms of payment, participants in the program will pay for their own room and board at the chosen assisted living community, while Medi-Cal will pay for medical care and other services.
-For participants with a monthly income of $1,145.00 in 2015, the rate for room and board is $1,014.00.
-For participants with a monthly income of $1,165.00 or above, the rate is $1,034.00.
+For 2018, for those with Supplemental Security Income (SSI) income of $,173.37, room and board is $1,039.37.
+Those with income of $1,193.37 or greater, room and board is $1,059,37.
 For more information on who qualifies and how to apply, contact the California Department of Health Care Services.